VUB-HYDR/REVUB/README.md

 * **C_REVUB_plotting_individual**

-This script produces figure outputs for the individually simulated plants, chosen by the user from the master file.
+This script produces figure and table outputs for the individually simulated plants, chosen by the user from the master file.

 The figures include various time series and statistical charts on - among other things - reservoir dynamics (drawdown and refilling) without and with hydro-VRE hybridisation, electricity generation of the hydro-VRE complex from hourly to seasonal and multianual scales, and the corresponding hydropower plant operation (rule curves, turbine activity, mode of operation).